phaubertin/jinue/doc/syscalls/signal-process.md

 The function number (`arg0`) is 23.

 The descriptor that references the process is passed in `arg1`.
+Alternatively, the value -1 may be passed in `arg1` to refer to the current thread.

 The signal number is passed in `arg2`.
 The signal number must be between 1 and 32 inclusive, or zero.
 If zero is specified (the null signal), error checking